-P.E. - Your child will take part in Physical Education lessons in the school gym.
+P.E. - On a Thursday your child will take part in Physical Education lessons in the school gym.
 Their PE kit will be provided by school and will stay in school.
 Please support your child to dress and undress themselves independently at home so getting ready for PE is less challenging.